sfranzyshen/omx-layers/README.md

 ## Pause omxplayer
 ``layer.pause();``

-Note: Unlike hitting the spacebar, this method pauses only when playing and remains paused when allready paused.
+Note: Unlike hitting the spacebar, this method pauses only when playing and remains paused when already paused.

 ## Resume playing
 ``layer.play();``

-Note: Unlike hitting the spacebar, this method starts playing only when paused and remains playing when allready playing.
+Note: Unlike hitting the spacebar, this method starts playing only when paused and remains playing when already playing.

 ## Toggle pause/play
 ``layer.togglePlay();``